50 Years Ago: Paul McCartney Marries Linda Eastman

 Mass murderer Charles Manson thought he heard secret messages in the Beatles' 'White Album.'

-How John Lennon and Yoko Ono’s Montreal Bed-In Led to ‘Give Peace a Chance’
+50 Years Ago: John Lennon and Yoko Ono’s Bed-In Leads to ‘Give Peace a Chance’

 Two months after their Amsterdam “Bed-In for Peace” drew worldwide attention, John Lennon and Yoko Ono chose Montreal as the site for a second event.